CristoferMar/CristoferMar/README.md

 ## About Me
 **Developer Passions:**
-Through my studies toward becoming a web developer, I found I had a knack for web design and UI construction.
-And while the front-end is enjoyable, my real passion lies in developing the back-end of my projects.
-Creating the logic behind the essential processes and seeing the final product returned from an API call is one of the most exciting parts of being a developer.
+I'm a full-stack web developer with 3+ years of professional experience building responsive, scalable web applications.
+I enjoy crafting clean, user-friendly interfaces with React and TypeScript, but my deeper interest lies in solving complex problems and designing the logic that powers applications behind the scenes.
+I’m passionate about building systems that are efficient, reliable, and easy to maintain.
+Whether I’m designing APIs, structuring data flows, or debugging performance issues, I enjoy the process of turning ideas into functional, real-world solutions.

 **Advancing My Skills:**
-To strengthen my skills and continue accumulating knowledge in web development, I spend a fair amount of time each week going through online courses and reading about upcoming technologies.
+To stay sharp and up-to-date, I regularly dive into online courses, read technical articles, and explore emerging tools and best practices across the web development stack.

 **Outside of Web Development:**
-When I'm not coding, I'm with friends or family, playing sports, and learning new skills.
+When I’m not coding, you can find me spending time with friends and family, playing sports, or picking up new skills just for fun.

 ## Technologies